codeship/ci-guide/part 1.md

 Type:

-``jet run``
+``jet steps``

 This will tell the Codeship CLI tool Jet to build the services in your **codeship-services.yml** file and then run the steps in your **codeship-steps.yml** file.

-If everything is working, you shoudl see something like this:
+If everything is working, you should see something like this:

 ![Screenshot of terminal showing example](/img)

-And if yous scroll through your logs, you should see the versions for *redis* and *postgres* printed just as **check.rb** instructs it to.
+And if you scroll through your logs, you should see the versions for *redis* and *postgres* printed just as **check.rb** instructs it to.

 ## change version